presigues/portfolio/README.md

 Furthermore click on about to view who i am, and what i do.

 hope you have fun exploring what ive been creating!

+**self hosting instructions**

+1 download all files

+2 make a project folder, call it whatever you want, add all files to it

+3 use live server in vs code, click go live while viewing home.html